 Storm Drain Stenciling

 The City's Storm Drain Stenciling program is a volunteer effort that involves painting a specific, City-approved stenciled message on the storm drains throughout the community, encouraging residents to keep our storm drains clean.
 Volunteers, either individuals or groups, must complete a short application and Hold Harmless before checking out a Storm Drain Stenciling Kit.
 City staff helps volunteers select an area for stenciling and provides maps to aid in the project.
 Kits and maps must be returned within a week of check out.
 Student and scout community service hours are available for these events, however, court-ordered community service hours are not offered for this program.

-The next Stream Team event is scheduled for:
+The next Stream Team event is TBD.